-Snir Stream Nature Reserve (Hasbani) is located in Upper Galilee, and it offers a variety of nature hikes, including water trails.
-Thus, it is the perfect place for the hot summer days.
+Snir Stream Nature Reserve (Hasbani) in Upper Galilee offers various nature hikes, including water trails.
+Thus, it is the perfect place for hot summer days.

 Note: you can click on the map to enlarge it.

-In the first map, you can see the long trail, and in the second map, you can see several shorter paths.
+On the first map, you can see the long trail.
+On the second map, you can see several shorter paths.
 Here is an interactive map from israelhiking.osm.org.il where these trails are marked:

 And here are the details of the tracks: